eerkela/bertrand/docs/source/content/motivation.rst

 All of this results in a straightforward, easy-to-use programming language that supports a wide variety of design patterns with relatively little fuss.
-There are, however, a few important drawbacks, particularly as it relates to performance, type safety, and portability.
+There are, however, a few important drawbacks, particularly as it relates to performance, type safety, and interoperability.

 .. _motivation.type_systems.performance: